suchialex/CINS3002-Exam2/instructions.md

 <details>
 <summary>
   ✅ 0.
-(2.5 pts)
+(3.5 pts)
 </summary>

-Unpickle the dictionary in the file employees.txt
+- Unpickle the dictionary in the file employees.txt
+- Must use exception handling
 </details>